 The following are the related party transactions of the Trust.
 All related party transactions have been recorded at the exchange amount.

 (a) Bonds and Debentures

-The trustees own directly or indirectly the following unsecured debentures of the Trust (stated at face value):
+The trustees of the Trust (individually a "Trustee", collectively the "Trustees") own directly or indirectly the following unsecured debentures of the Trust (stated at face value):